RavalikaKarnati/SystemVerilog/Testbench/7. SV OOP Construct/readme.md

                   first f2;
                   f1 = new ();
                   f2 = new f1; // creates a new copy
- 3. CUSTOM COPY METHOD:   we can use this method and above normal method when we don't have class inside a clasS.
+ 3. CUSTOM COPY METHOD: interested in copying only data members
+                    we can use this method and above normal method when we don't have class inside a clasS.
 HOW TO CREATE CUSTOM COPY METHOD?
                    i.
 Add function inside class and Refer to add a constructor to the function name.
                    ii.
 So this will create an object, and once you have an object, you could just replace the data members of that object with the data of a claSS.
                    iii.
 In the testbench, you'll just call the custom method (function) that we have added, and this will return an object which we will store in the object where we want to keep the data.
- 5. SHALLOW COPY:
- 6. DEEP COPY:
+ 5. SHALLOW COPY:   Data members + other class isntance --> you get a copy of a data member, but the class handler for both the original, as well as the copied class remains the same.
+ 6. DEEP COPY:      Data members + other class isntance --> you get a copy of a data member as well as class handler for both the original and the copied class.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **6.INHERITANCE:**